BLThunderstorm/BattlelogScraps/README.md

 ## License

-This repository is licensed under [](https://creativecommons.org/licenses/by/4.0/).
+This repository is licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).